 The national contingency arrangements for Summer 2021 will use the days up to and including 29th June to accommodate any examinations or assessments affected by severe national disruption.

 2. Possible causes of disruption to the exam process

-2.1 Exam officer extended absence at key points in the exam process (cycle) Criteria for implementation of the plan
+2.1 Exam officer extended absence at key points in the exam process (cycle)

 Key tasks required in the management and administration of the exam cycle not undertaken including:

 Planning